General Data Protection Regulation: A primer

 - Do you have a privacy program or at least address privacy within your information security, risk management, and/or compliance programs?

 - When did you last have a privacy gap or risk assessment performed?

 GDPR compliance is likely going to present unique challenges to each organization.
 Therefore, the exact steps of an action plan might vary from one business to another.
 However, a solid methodology that almost any enterprise can follow will resemble the following:

 - Obtain advice from legal counsel on whether GDPR applies to your company.

 - Review publications and articles to obtain a high-level understanding of the requirements, including:

-- Examine how GDPR can be incorporated into control frameworks, for example:
+- Examine how GDPR can be incorporated into control frameworks.